AliceWonderMiscreations/PluggableUnplugged/README.md

 or newer and have the libsodium wrapper functions available.

-At this point in time, PHP 7 should be the norm for any WordPress host, as PHP 5.6.x only receives security fixes at this point time.
+At this point in time, PHP 7 should be the norm for any WordPress host, as PHP 5.6.x only receives security fixes.

 Starting with PHP 7.2, a default build of PHP includes the libsodium extensions so it soon will become very common for PHP on commercial hosting companies to